-- How will the exam improve my child's health care?
+- How will an X-ray improve my child's health?

-- Are there alternative exams that do not use ionizing radiation and are equally as useful?
+- Are there other options we could consider that do not use ionizing radiation and are equally useful?

 - Ask the imaging facility:

-- Are there any additional steps that may be necessary to perform the imaging study (e.g., administration of a contrast agent, sedation, or advanced preparation)?
+- Is there any preparation necessary to perform the x-ray (e.g., administration of a contrast agent, sedation, or advanced preparation)?

-- The Alliance for Radiation Safety in Pediatric Imaging: What Can I do as Parent? and Frequently Asked Questions pages
+- The Image Gently Alliance: What Can I do as Parent?

 - The American College of Radiology (ACR) and Radiological Society of North America (RSNA) resource, RadiologyInfo: The Radiology Information Resource for Patients